react-native-linear-gradient/react-native-linear-gradient/README.md

 3. Add `libBVLinearGradient.a` to `Build Phases -> Link Binary With Libraries` [(Screenshot)](http://url.brentvatne.ca/g9Wp).
-4. Click on `BVLinearGradient.xcodeproj` in `Libraries` and go the `Build Phases` tab.
+4. Click on `BVLinearGradient.xcodeproj` in `Libraries` and go the `Build Settings` tab.
 Double click the text to the right of `Header Search Paths` and verify that it has `$(SRCROOT)/../react-native/React` - if it isn't, then add it.
 This is so XCode is able to find the headers that the `BVLinearGradient` source files are referring to by pointing to the